Mylett History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Mylett reached English shores for the first time with the ancestors of the Mylett family as they migrated following the Norman Conquest of 1066.
 The Mylett family lived in Buckinghamshire.
 The name, however, is reference to the family's place of residence prior to the Norman Conquest of England in 1066, Miall, Normandy.
-Alternatively, the name could have been a " metonymic occupational name for a grower or seller of millet or panic grass, from the Old French word 'milium' " CITATION[CLOSE]
+Alternatively, the name could have been a " metonymic occupational name for a grower or seller of millet or panic grass, from the Old French word 'milium' "

 Early Origins of the Mylett family